Luis Negrón López: Early life and education

-Negrón López was born Sabana Grande, Puerto Rico in 1909.
-He graduated from the University of Puerto Rico at Rio Piedras in 1932.
+Negrón López was born Sabana Grande, Puerto Rico, in 1909.
+He graduated from Lola Rodríguez de Tió High School in San Germán, Puerto Rico.
+Went on to the University of Puerto Rico at Rio Piedras in 1932 where he earned a Bachelor in Arts.
 Two years later he received his law degree and dedicated himself to private practice until 1948.

 Political career

 In 1940, he helped Luis Muñoz Marín and others in the creation of the Popular Democratic Party.
 In the elections of that year, Negrón was elected Representative to the Puerto Rican Legislature.

 In the elections of 1944, Negrón is then elected to Senate of Puerto Rico.
 He worked closely with then Senate President Muñoz Marín in the implementation of legislation that eventually became the ground work of Operation Bootstrap.

 Negrón López was among the members of the Constitutional Assembly that in 1952 drafted the Constitution of Puerto Rico.
 After that, Negrón continued to serve in the Senate, a post that he held until 1968.

 That year, incumbent Governor Roberto Sánchez Vilella had a serious dispute with the leaders of the PPD and was barred from seeking a second term as Governor under the party's insignia.
 Negrón was then chosen as the new candidate for Governor of Puerto Rico.
 However, Governor Sánchez had founded a new party, the People's Party, and was also seeking reelection.
 This caused a division inside the PPD that caused the defeat of both Sánchez and Negrón.
 Instead, Luis A. Ferré of the New Progressive Party was elected Governor.
 This was the first electoral defeat ever for the PPD.